 Extension Working in Your Community

-Each WVU Extension Office can provide the public with information on many topics from many resources.
+Each WVU Extension office provides the public with information on many topics from various research-based resources.
 The county office faculty and staff provide assistance and educational programs in the following areas: Agriculture & Natural Resources (home horticulture, pests, etc.), 4-H & Youth Development, Families & Health, and Community, Economic, & Workforce Development.
 To meet and support the needs of local people and communities, county faculty and staff involve local residents in developing and leading specific programs and activities.

 Part of the National Cooperative Extension System